 Figure 3: A graphic of an array of 9 WaveSub devices.
 (Marine Power Systems, 2019).
 In this project the PTOs will be modelled as cable-drums rather than the arms shown.

 A pre-existing simulation environment known as WECSim has been made available by Dr. Andrew Hillis.
-This simulation was used in various works by Dr. Hillis to compare the power extraction of a Model Predictive Control (MPC scheme to an, “Optimally tuned, passively damped” system (Hillis, To Appear) (Hillis, et al., To Appear).
+This simulation was used in various works by Dr. Hillis to compare the power extraction of a Model Predictive Control (MPC) scheme to an, “Optimally tuned, passively damped” system (Hillis, To Appear) (Hillis, et al., To Appear).
 This approach will be used in this project to assess control system performance.

 Many control schemes have been used to increase the power absorption of the WaveSub device and other WECs such as floating-point absorbers (Abdelkhalik, et al., 2017).
 Of note is a scheme known as, “Simple and Effective,” control proposed by John Ringwood and Francesco Fusco (Fusco & Ringwood, 2013).
 They claim that this scheme approaches the effectiveness of an MPC scheme whilst being both simpler and more robust.

+The claim of having advantages over MPC is attractive since MPC is considered an industrial standard due to its ubiquity in digital controllers (Gorinevsky, 2005).
+MPC schemes are straightforward to implement and can optimise for the present time period whilst also considering future input.
+They are understood well enough that they can often be redesigned “on the fly,” (Gorinevsky, 2005).

-(Gorinevsky, 2005)(Gorinevsky, 2005)It is a fixed gain control scheme that takes an estimate of Wave Excitation force as an input, filters it using an Extended Kalman Filter and an adaptive law based on wave peak frequency, and then subjects it to Proportional-Integral control.
+Both control schemes rely on a model of the system.
+In the case of Simple and Effective control the system uses an analytical model to predict Wave Excitation Force.
+This is taken as an input, then passed to an Extended Kalman Filter and an adaptive law based on wave peak frequency to evolve an optimal velocity trajectory.
+The control system then subjects the WEC PTO to Proportional-Integral control in order that the prime mover tracks the velocity trajectory.
 The block-diagram for this scheme is shown in Figure 4.